KRFOSS/kali-docs/general-use/xfce-faq/index.md

 &nbsp;
 &nbsp;

-**Q:** I tried XFCE and I really like it but I still would like switch back to GNOME.
+**Q:** I tried XFCE and I really like it but I still would like to switch back to GNOME.
 How can I do that?

 **A:** You can run `apt update && apt install kali-desktop-gnome` in a terminal session.
 Next time you login you can choose "GNOME" in the session selector in the top right hand corner of the login screen.